 There are two types of entrepreneurs: the ones who create businesses, and the ones who destroy them.
 A business may be defined as ‘an organized group of people working together to reach a common goal.’
-By this definition, an entrepreneur is someone who founds a new business or starts a project that has not been tried before.
-An entrepreneur is someone who takes on risk in order to achieve rewards.
+By this definition, an entrepreneur is someone who finds a new business or starts a project that has not been tried before.
+An entrepreneur is someone who takes on risks in order to achieve rewards.

 This is not at all what most people think about when they hear the word ‘entrepreneur.’
 Instead, they have ideas of wealth and glamour.
 As a result, many young people who are interested in their own success choose to become businessmen.

 Businesspeople and entrepreneurs are not the same.
 Businessmen invest in businesses that already exist, hoping to gain a profit from them.
 This is not the same as starting a business from scratch.
 It does involve risk-taking, but it is of a much different sort than founding an entirely new venture.

 Businessmen often make money for themselves, but they do not create wealth.
 They merely distribute the wealth that already exists in society.
 An entrepreneur, on the other hand, creates new businesses and projects that did not exist before.
 He or she takes risks to better society as a whole, instead of merely looking out for his or her own personal interests.

 That’s not to say that you’re just one or the other.
 You can process the best traits of a business person and of an entrepreneur.